Estaroahimire/Estaroahimire/README.md

 - 👋 Hi, I’m @Estaroahimire
-- 👀 I’m interested in product design
+- 👀 I’m interested in content and Technical Writing
-- 🌱 I’m currently learning UI/UX
+- 🌱 I’m currerently learning about using AI tools with alx
-- 💞️ I’m looking to collaborate on design projects
+- 💞️ I’m looking to work on writing and research projects
 - 📫 How to reach me Estaromony@gmail.com

 <!---